TheOdinProject/curriculum/rails/api_basics.md

-# Building and Integrating APIs
+# API Basics and Building Your Own

 ## Introduction